Register Now for April 16, 2026

 2) To champion efforts that leverage public and private funding in ways that advance neighboring principals in the neighborhoods they serve.

 The Connecting Communities Convening is a program of the School of Arts, Culture and Society at Messiah University.
+A special thanks to Hershey and Mary Ann Bare, and the Dean's Office of the School of Arts, Culture, and Society for sponsoring the 2026 convening.

-Connecting Housing And Neighboring
+Connecting Housing & Neighboring

 A vast amount of policy goes into shaping the neighborhoods we live in.
 One need only to read Richard Rothstein’s The Color of Law to see evidence of how racial discrimination has been maintained and advanced at the highest levels through official federal policy in red lining practices and the exclusion of people of color for federally insured mortgages.
 It is without question that policies shape the places we live.
 These neighborhoods, in turn, profoundly form our habits and practices of relating to others.
 However, formative change happens in many different ways and it isn’t just top down.
 The practices of relating to others can lead to change in our communities and these communities have power to change policy and imagine new ways of living together.
 Together we will explore neighboring as a powerful practice for changing not only the personal behaviors, attitudes and values of individuals but also the public neighborhoods that we live in and the housing policies that create, maintain and advance them.
-We look forward to discussing with you many creative ways that neighboring can be imagined as a corrective lens to bring our collective strengths into focus, marshal our assets and to imagine new opportunities for addressing the most pressing socio-economic challenges that threaten to divide and harm us.
+We look forward to discussing with you many creative ways that neighboring can be imagined as a corrective lens to bring our collective strengths into focus, marshal our assets and to imagine new opportunities for addressing the most pressing socio-economic challenges that threaten to divide and harm us

 Problem